Improve the energy efficiency of your home with attic insulation from Olneya Restoration Group.

 Olneya Restoration Group will professionally remove and replace your attic insulation for improved energy efficiency either for the extreme heat of a Florida summer or the extreme cold of a Missouri or Illinois winter.

 Insulation materials have changed dramatically in recent years.
 It may be time to update your insulation for higher energy efficiency ratings.

-The professionals at Olneya Restoration Group, LLC can replace your attic insulation in the event of a roofing leak, from condensation or anything else that causes your insulation to get moist.
+One of the biggest factors for reduce insulation efficiency is water damage.
+The professionals at Olneya Restoration Group can replace your attic insulation in the event of a roofing leak, from condensation or anything else that causes your insulation to get moist.

-Olneya Restoration Group, LLC can quickly and neatly remove and replace wet insulation when leaks make it worthless!
-Just contact us today to get started on your Free Estimate.
+Olneya Restoration Group can quickly and neatly remove and replace wet insulation when leaks make it worthless!
+Just contact us today at 314.432.6100 (Missouri or Illinois) or 772.222.5019 (Florida) to get started on your free consultation.

 Many older attics are insulated with fiberglass batt insulation.
 Much better insulation products are available today, but the reality for homeowners with fiberglass insulation in their attics is that fiberglass and water don’t mix.
 If the glass fibers sandwiched inside the batts are wetted, the batts compress and many of the tiny air pockets between the fibers disappear.

 It is these air pockets — not the glass fibers — that slow the movement of heat out of your home when you’re trying to stay warm in winter.
 In summer, they slow heat from entering your living spaces when you’re trying to stay cool.
 Insulation that has become saturated and compressed will never regain its full effectiveness, costing you hundreds of dollars in unnecessarily high energy bills annually.